 Bronze and Trial members:

 - Access to an exclusive video: 20

-- Unlock the 'Exercise' & 'Test' sections of a module: 5
+- Unlock the exercise & test section of a lesson: 5

 What happens when I have completed my studies?

 When you have successfully completed your studies, you have the option of submitting final online tests for an evaluation of your level and recommendations on what you may still need to improve.
 If you pass all four sections of the 'Fluent' level test, you will be awarded Anglo-Link's 'Fluent' rank, and receive a certificate showing you have attained the C1 level of the Common European Framework of Reference for Languages.

 What kind of support will I have?Peer-to-Peer Support

 Your answers are regularly checked by a teacher.
-If your answer is designated as a 'good', 'excellent' or 'exceptional' answer by us, you will be awarded free credits.Teacher Support
+If your answer is designated as an 'excellent answer' by us, you will be awarded free credits.Teacher Support